ggosti/maxIntensityRadialProfile/README.md

 ```
 python radialProfile.py
 ```
-The file will generate three files in the main folder: `profiles.txt` containts the radial profiles for each cell, `profilesSmooth.txt` containts the smoothed profiles, and `eccSols.txt` containts the solidity and eccentricity of the cells.
+The file will generate three files in the main folder: `profiles.txt` contains the radial profiles for each cell, `profilesSmooth.txt` contains the smoothed profiles, and `eccSols.txt` contains the solidity and eccentricity of the cells.
 `profiles.txt` and `profilesSmooth.txt` are organized as tab separated values tables.
 The first row is the header, each other row corresponds to a different cell.
 The first 3 columns identify respectively the experiment, the image, and the cell.
 The other colums in the header identify the radial profile radius, and in the cell rows the cooresponding values.